The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Single target heal (250p) + regen (5 ticks of 250p), instant cast.
 * Total heal potency: 1,500p
 * Use it on allies who are taking sustained single target damage, most commonly autos on tanks.
-* Asp Benefic is preferential to bene 2 if you don't need immediate healing
+* Asp Benefic is preferential to Benefic II if you don't need immediate healing

 ![](/img/jobs/ast/helios.png)